krishneup/krishneup/README.md

 ### Hi there 👋

-- 📫 How to reach me: contact@krishnp.me
+- 📫 How to reach me: queryhow@gmail.com
 - 🔭 I’m currently working on ReactJS and WordPress

 <!--